-Overarching Need 1.Supportive Learning Environment- Provide a supportive learning environment that
+Overarching Need 1.Supportive Learning Environment- Provide a supportive learning environment

-maximizes instruction.
+that maximizes instruction.

 How severe is the need?
 High

 Is the need trending better or Unknown

 worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be Yes

+Identified?

 Priority Order 2

-Additional Considerations Communicate clear learning targets 2.
-Communication that enhances learning 3.
-Increase active student engagement 4.
-Promote activities where students consistently stay on task and take responsibility for their own actions 5.
-A sense of personal responsibility and accountability
+Communication that enhances learning Increase active student engagement Promote activities where students consistently stay on task and take responsibility for their own actions A sense of personal responsibility and accountability Additional Considerations -- ---------------------------